 - Stay in contact with the office of disability support services and your professors.

-DO-IT's Short videos and accompanying brochures help you prepare for and succeed in college and may be freely viewed online at www.uw.edu/doit/Video/.
+DO-IT’s short videos and accompanying brochures help you prepare for and succeed in college and may be freely viewed online at www.washington.edu/doit/videos/index.php.
 Titles of particular relevance include

 - College: You Can DO-IT!